 “That’s lost time I’ll never get back, lost time with my kids and family, lost time that they never get back, as well,” he said.

 Untimely releases were more common when each BOP institution did its own sentence computations, and decreased after the process was consolidated at the BOP’s Designation and Sentence Computation Center (DSCC) in Grand Prairie, Texas.

-According to the study, the BOP claimed “that the vast majority of non-staff error ‘untimely’ releases were due to situations that are beyond its control, such ...
+According to the study, the BOP claimed “that the vast majority of non-staff error ‘untimely’ releases were due to situations that are beyond its control, such as amended sentences ...

 An interesting collaboration between medical and law professionals, under the leadership of University of Michigan Law School professor Samuel R. Gross, led to the application of medical statistical analysis to exonerations of death-sentenced prisoners, in order to estimate the number of innocent defendants who receive the death penalty.
 The report, published in April 2014 in the Proceedings of the National Academy of Sciences, the nation’s most prestigious scientific journal, estimated the rate of wrongful capital convictions at 4.1%, or 1 in 25.
 The 95% confidence level of the study was 2.8 to 5.2%.
 This was the first report to use “solid and appropriate statistical methods” to estimate the error rate in capital convictions.

 Death penalty cases were studied because they are unique among criminal prosecutions, in that they receive more serious scrutiny at every step of the process from initial crime scene investigation to execution.
 Death-sentenced prisoners usually have the assistance of attorneys until the execution is carried out.
 Presumably, jurors take their task more seriously in capital cases, and judges apply greater scrutiny when a person’s life is at stake.

 This additional scrutiny means the rate of exonerations of death-sentenced prisoners may be close to the ...